...

 Hug Formula Overview: Community Share = (Date of Hire to Date of Separation / Date of Hire to Date of Exercisability) * Number of Exercisable Shares or Options.

-• The Nelson Formula – The Nelson formula, on the other hand, is used when the asset is seen primarily as incentive for future work.
+• The Nelson Formula – The Nelson formula, on the other hand, is used when the asset is seen primarily as an incentive for future work.
 It only counts the time from the grant date to the vesting date, then divides that period based on how much occurred during the marriage.
 This formula tends to favor the employee spouse.

 Nelson Formula Overview: Community Share = (Date of Grant to Date of Separation / Date of Grant to Date of Exercisability) * Number of Exercisable Shares or Options.

 Although both formulas are somewhat similar, they produce very different outcomes.
-Choosing the right formula – and advocating for its use in your case – can have a meaningful impact on how RSUs or stock options are divided in your marriage.
+Choosing the right formula and advocating for its use in your case can have a meaningful impact on how RSUs or stock options are divided in your marriage.

 Example: Imagine that you got married in August 2010 and you were hired at your job in September 2012.
 You were granted 1,000 shares in September 2013.
 You separated from your spouse in June 2016 and your stock options vested as of September 2018.